Fantasy football: Adams, Hopkins top Week 2 wide receiver rankings

 Sept.
 16 (UPI) -- Davante Adams, DeAndre Hopkins, Chris Godwin, Adam Thielen and Julio Jones top my Week 2 fantasy football wide receiver rankings for 2020.

-Michael Thomas, Allen Robinson, Tyreek Hill, JuJu Smith-Schuster and Amari Cooper round out my Top 10 options for Week 2.
+Allen Robinson, Tyreek Hill, JuJu Smith-Schuster, Amari Cooper and Terry McLaurin round out my Top 10 options for Week 2.

 You should target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.